Skip to content

 • The administrative headquarters of Taps; Théâtre Actuel et Public.

-• The Theater Factory: This building brings together the offices of theater companies, several festivals and many rehearsal rooms for theater and dance.
-All made available by the Culture Department of the city of Strasbourg.
+• The Theater Factory: This building houses the offices of theatre companies, several festivals, and many rehearsal rooms for theatre and dance, all made available by the Culture Department of Strasbourg.

 • The Cité des Arts: A student housing building built during the Dairy’s rehabilitation.